Perceptive Locomotion through Whole-Body MPC and Optimal Region Selection: Results

 A crucial point is to understand the repeatability of our experiments and how the locomotion controller adapts to unforeseen events.
-Since the latter is challenging to quantify, we discuss it qualitatively.
-In the absence of the perceptive part (experiments \linktoExpe{up-missing}, \linktoExpe{down-missing} and \linktoExpe{step40cm}), the locomotion pipeline is stable and the experiments were carried out on the first attempt.
-Using onboard perception, climbing the stairs with onboard perception has an approximate success rate of $80\%$ over 10 runs, based on our perceptive pipeline.
-The failures come mostly from joystick manipulation errors while trying to correct orientation drift or state estimation errors with one of the feet slipping.
+We observed a significant difference in the reliability whether on-board perception was used or perfect knowledge of the environment was given.
+The climbing stairs scenario was reliably repeated ten times with active perception, with a 80\% success rate, with errors mainly due to state estimation errors and drift.
+For climbing down the stairs the experiment was successfully repeated twice, but perception issues made the experiment difficult, as the camera position did not allow to clearly perceive all the stairs on the way down, resulting in unfeasible contact planning problems in some instances. {In the absence of the perceptive part (experiments \linktoExpe{up-missing}, \linktoExpe{down-missing} and \linktoExpe{step40cm}), when the environment is perfectly known, the locomotion pipeline is stable and the experiments were successfully carried out on the first attempt and repeated twice.}

 An interesting point attributed to the whole-body MPC is the ability to recover to unplanned situations, as in experiment \linktoExpe{down-missing} when ANYmal misses a step during the descent.
 Similarly, at the end of experiment \linktoExpe{multi}, a metal plate slips when walking on it.
 In both cases, the robot recovered properly (Fig.~\ref{fig::results:robustness}).

+Finally, we refer the reader to our conference paper for an extensive ablation study on effect of the different elements of the pipeline on the success rate of the pipeline for the Solo robot~\cite{risbourg:hal-03594629}.

 \begingroup \arrayrulewidth{1.pt} [1]{\raisebox{-.5\height}{ {{#1}}}} [1]{\raisebox{-.5\height}{ {{#1}}}}

 \boxit#1#2{ \smash{\llap{\rlap{ \href{#1}{\strut\raisebox{-.5\height}{\phantom{\rule{0.98\linewidth}{#2}}} } }~}}\ignorespaces} \endgroup